AlbertoEAF/cl-lox/README.md

 # cl-lox
 cl-lox is a fast fully-compliant [Lox](https://www.craftinginterpreters.com/the-lox-language.html) language implementation in Common Lisp with extra *goodies*.

-*If you're curious check the amazing [Crafting Interpreters book](https://craftinginterpreters.com/contents.html) to learn how to write a fully featured language from scratch.*
+If you're curious check the [Crafting Interpreters book](https://craftinginterpreters.com/contents.html) and learn how to write a complete language from scratch.

 # Installation